jpgsaraceni/mvp-backend/README.md

 ### Point System

-The child starts the level with a score of 100 points. for each correct move, 10 points are earned.
+The child starts the level with a score of 100 points.
+For each correct move, 10 points are earned.
 For each wrong move, 10 points are lost.
 At the end of the level the child can register their score in a ranking, the top 10 are shown in the ranking list, in a classic arcade high score style (rank, name and score).
 The game also has a store, where the child's parents can buy them game benefits, among other things.